 The most important advantage of tables is that, you can write meaningful looking formulas instead of using cell references.
 When you create and name the table (you can name the table from design tab), you can write formulas that look like this:

 Any tabular data will have its share of calculated columns.
 Excel tables make having calculated columns very easy.
 With structured references, all you need to know is English to make a calculated column.
 The beauty of calculated columns in table is that, when you write formula in one cell, excel automatically fills the formula in the rest of cells in that column.
-Aint that good for a God?
+That would make you an instant data guru.

 The ability to summarize data with pivot tables is extended to excel tables as well.
 You can add total row to your table with just a click.